DitIsVincentPM/DDRPADController/README.md

 D ➝ ➡️ Right Arrow

-Logt de ontvangen signalen in een GUI-venster.
+Logs received signals in a GUI window.

-Herkent en herstelt verbroken verbindingen automatisch.
+Detects and recovers lost connections automatically.

-🖥 Installatie
+🖥 Installation

-Python installeren (indien nog niet geïnstalleerd):
+Install Python (if not already installed):

-Download en installeer Python 3.8+ via python.org
+Download and install Python 3.8+ from python.org

-Benodigde bibliotheken installeren:
+Install required libraries:

 pip install pyserial pynput tkinter

-Sluit je ESP32 aan via USB en check welke COM-poort wordt gebruikt.
+Connect your ESP32 via USB and check which COM port is being used.

-Start het script:
+Start the script:

 python ddr_controller.py

 ⚙️ Hardware Setup

-ESP32 pinout voor DDR Pad:
+ESP32 pinout for DDR Pad:

 GPIO 12 = Up (W)